 The e-tron's dashboard is fully digital, ensuring it feels right up-to-date and in step with rivals like the Tesla Model X. An extra element unique to the e-tron (for now) is digital door mirrors.

 Standard on the Launch Edition model, this system replaces traditional door mirrors with a pair of high-resolution cameras, which feed their output to a pair of small screens mounted in the top of the doors.

 The novelty value of this setup is undeniable, but in practice it's not great to use: the screens aren't as high up as you'd expect, so taking a quick glance at what's behind you feels less natural than with a conventional mirror.
 We recommend sticking with a normal mirror setup on the standard e-tron, saving yourself £1,250 in the process.

 Equipment, options & accessories

 Initially, three versions of the e-tron are being offered: a standard model, a Launch Edition and an ultra-exclusive Edition 1, with only 30 of the latter making their way to the UK.

-The entry-level version costs £71,520, while for just over £82,000, the Launch Edition adds the aforementioned 'virtual' door mirrors, 21-inch alloys, matrix LED headlights and black styling pack, plus powered steering-wheel adjustment, adaptive cruise control, traffic-sign recognition and a 360-degree camera.
+The entry-level version costs over £68,000 after the government grant while - for just over £82,000 - the Launch Edition adds the aforementioned 'virtual' door mirrors, 21-inch alloys, matrix LED headlights and black styling pack, plus powered steering-wheel adjustment, adaptive cruise control, traffic-sign recognition and a 360-degree camera.

 Infotainment, apps & sat nav